LordShedy/ssh-server-fingerprints/README.md

 Are you sure you want to continue connecting (yes/no)?
 ```

 To confirm that our SSH connection was not tempered with, we **should** check the servers fingerprint and compare it with the one we are trying to connect to.

-This simple script is designed to do this using *ssh-keygen* and *ssh-keyscan* binaries.
+This simple script is built using *ssh-keygen* and *ssh-keyscan* binaries.